Contact Information

 3. Criticism without activism is empty; activism without criticism is blind (and dumb).

 4. Pure contemplation of the True, the Good, and the Beautiful are worthwhile parts of the good life for rational beings.
-(We want bread, but also roses.)
+(We want bread, yes, but roses too.)